ryandhasgit/Comedy/Drafts/Rodney Draft 2 w notes.md

 by Ryan David

 My wife, I tell ya.
 She and I never have sex.
-I asked her, "Wanna move this to the bed?"
+I asked her once, "Wanna move this to the bed?"
 She goes, "Only if it's your deathbed, you whoring S.O.B."

-It's tough these days I asked my neighbor if he’d seen my wife.
+The other day I asked my neighbor if he’d seen my wife.
 He replied, "Not really, I was blindfolded the whole time!"

-Boy, do I get no respect, so I bought myself a gun.
+I tell ya, boy do I get no respect, so I bought myself a gun.
 The guy joked, "Promise not to off anyone important, will ya?"
 I told 'em, "Don't worry pal, just my wife!"
 The guy, he cracked a joke, made me promise not to off anyone important.

 She’s no looker, my wife.
 You couldn't sell her if you tried, and I tried!
 They wouldn't take her in Myanmar.
 They said, try the fourth world, pal.
 I tell ya.